Belita: Early years

 Belita was born at the Garlogs house in Nether Wallop, Hampshire, to Major William Jepson-Turner and wife Gladys Olive Jepson-Turner née Lyne-Stivens.
-She skated (as Belita Jepson-Turner) for the United Kingdom in the 1936 Winter Olympics, where she was placed 16th in the singles, then her career turned towards Hollywood.
+She skated (as Belita Jepson-Turner) for the United Kingdom in the 1936 Winter Olympics, where she placed 16th in the singles, then her career turned towards Hollywood.
 She had classical Russian ballet training which carried over into her skating.
 As a young ballerina, she was partner to Anton Dolin, appearing with the Dolin-Markova Ballet.

 From December 1937 to May 1938 she danced in the ice dance show called "La Feerie Blanche" (The White Fairy) at Mogador Theater in Paris under the direction of Mitty Goldin.

 Film career

 Belita appeared in films, making several highly profitable productions for Monogram Pictures, including skating in Silver Skates (1943) and Lady, Let's Dance (1944), skating and playing the dramatic lead in the film noir Suspense (1946), the female lead in The Gangster (1947), and skating again and playing the dramatic lead in The Hunted (1948).
 For a brief period, she was Monogram's highest-paid star.
-Later she worked with A-list stars Charles Laughton in The Man on the Eiffel Tower (1949, and Clark Gable in Never Let Me Go (1953).
+Later she worked with A-list stars Charles Laughton in The Man on the Eiffel Tower (1949), and Clark Gable in Never Let Me Go (1953).
 In 1957 she danced with Fred Astaire in Silk Stockings.